-Take this classic self-drive around the country’s ‘northern circuit’, and enjoy some fantastic game-viewing and photographic opportunities.
+Take this classic self-drive around Namibia’s ‘northern circuit’, and enjoy some fantastic wildlife-viewing and photographic opportunities.

-This superb route offers fantastic game-viewing and photographic opportunities throughout, while staying in good quality (but not over the top!) accommodation.
-Furthermore, being self drive you have the complete freedom to stop off at sites en-route whenever you like – it’s your trip!
+Being self drive you have the complete freedom to stop off at sites en route whenever you like – it’s your trip!

 On arrival at Windhoek international airport pick up your rental vehicle.
-Once you have completed the paperwork, you can drive into central Windhoek (45 kilometres away) and check in to your accommodation.
+Once you have completed the paperwork, you can drive into central Windhoek and check in to your accommodation.
 The rest of the day is free to relax and explore the city.

-This morning you depart the capital and drive north along the main highway (tarmac) to Okonjima Lodge, roughly 225 kilometres or around 2½ hours drive.
-The last 24 kilometres are on gravel track.
-After checking in at the lodge and settling in to your room, in the afternoon you can take advantage of the various wildlife activities on offer.
-Accommodation: Okonjima Main Camp, 2 nights, half board basis.
+This morning you depart the capital and drive north along the main highway (tarmac) to Okonjima, two to three hours' drive (the last 24 kilometres are on gravel track).
+This afternoon and the following day you can take advantage of the various wildlife activities on offer, and learn all about the work of AfriCat Foundation.

-Continue your drive northwards on the tar road via Ojitwarongo and Tsumeb to Etosha National Park - roughly 300 kilometres or just over three hours drive.
-While at Etosha, you will stay at two different locations.
-The first two nights are spent at the eastern side of the park, followed by two nights further to the west.
-This provides a comprehensive overview of the region and allows you to explore different areas of this remarkable wildlife sanctuary at your leisure.
+While at Etosha, we suggest you stay at two different locations: the first two nights to be spent at the eastern side of the park, followed by two nights further to the west.
+This provides a comprehensive overview of the park and allows you to explore different areas of this remarkable wildlife sanctuary at your leisure.
 Alternatively you can book guided game drives at your accommodation.

-Days9-10: Drive to Damaraland, 2-nights lodge/tented camp.
-See ancient rock engravings
+Days9-10: Drive to Damaraland; see ancient rock engravings

-This morning you continue southeast on gravel roads, a drive of just over 300 kilometres or between five and six hours, via Khorixas and Brandberg to Erongo Wilderness Lodge outside Omaruru.
+This morning you continue southeast, via Khorixas and Brandberg to your next lodge, just outside Omaruru.
 There is plenty to see en route, or you can opt to push on and enjoy some down time on arrival.

-Depending on the departure time of your flight, you have most of the day to drive back to Windhoek via Okahandja - a drive of around 230 kilometres, mostly on good tar road, taking around three hours.
-You can stop in downtown Windhoek to do some last minute shopping or visit museums before heading the final 45 kilometres out to the international airport.
-Please ensure you leave sufficient time to drop off your hire vehicle before checking in for the overnight flight to London via Johannesburg.
+Depending on the departure time of your flight, you should have most of the day to drive back to Windhoek.
+You can stop in downtown Windhoek to do some last minute shopping or visit museums before heading the final 45 kilometres out to the international airport and a return overnight flight via Johannesburg.

 Day14: Arrive UK